ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 ### Minor changes

-- A [fix](https://github.com/ppy/osu/pull/29993) by [Givy120](https://osu.ppy.sh/users/10560705) to make the comparison between slider and slider-less aim difficulty more accurate
+- A [fix](https://github.com/ppy/osu/pull/29993) by ::Givy120::{ user-id=10560705 } to make the comparison between slider and slider-less aim difficulty more accurate
-- A [fix](https://github.com/ppy/osu/pull/37264) by [Givy120](https://osu.ppy.sh/users/10560705) to include 50s in osu!(stable) slider break estimations
+- A [fix](https://github.com/ppy/osu/pull/37264) by ::Givy120::{ user-id=10560705 } to include 50s in osu!(stable) slider break estimations
-- A [fix](https://github.com/ppy/osu/pull/37636) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure that patterns too spaced to be doubletapped are not penalised by doubletap nerfs
+- A [fix](https://github.com/ppy/osu/pull/37636) by ::Givy120::{ user-id=10560705 } to ensure that patterns too spaced to be doubletapped are not penalised by doubletap nerfs
-- A [fix](https://github.com/ppy/osu/pull/37263) by [Givy120](https://osu.ppy.sh/users/10560705) to improve stability of osu!(stable) slider break estimations
+- A [fix](https://github.com/ppy/osu/pull/37263) by ::Givy120::{ user-id=10560705 } to improve stability of osu!(stable) slider break estimations
-- A [fix](https://github.com/ppy/osu/pull/36599) by [molneya](https://osu.ppy.sh/users/8945180) to nerf total difficulty for Flashlight when Reading difficulty is extremely high
+- A [fix](https://github.com/ppy/osu/pull/36599) by ::molneya::{ user-id=8945180 } to nerf total difficulty for Flashlight when Reading difficulty is extremely high
-- A [fix](https://github.com/ppy/osu/pull/36216) by [StanR](https://osu.ppy.sh/users/7217455) to fix aim slider bonuses being awarded to the incorrect note
+- A [fix](https://github.com/ppy/osu/pull/36216) by ::StanR::{ user-id=7217455 } to fix aim slider bonuses being awarded to the incorrect note
-- A [set](https://github.com/ppy/osu/pull/36569) of [fixes](https://github.com/ppy/osu/pull/36593) by [StanR](https://osu.ppy.sh/users/7217455) to improve slider-to-circle Rhythm difficulty
+- A [set](https://github.com/ppy/osu/pull/36569) of [fixes](https://github.com/ppy/osu/pull/36593) by ::StanR::{ user-id=7217455 } to improve slider-to-circle Rhythm difficulty
-- A [fix](https://github.com/ppy/osu/pull/37609) by [StanR](https://osu.ppy.sh/users/7217455) to ensure rhythm complexity is decreased for long islands
+- A [fix](https://github.com/ppy/osu/pull/37609) by ::StanR::{ user-id=7217455 } to ensure rhythm complexity is decreased for long islands
-- A [fix](https://github.com/ppy/osu/pull/38082) by [StanR](https://osu.ppy.sh/users/7217455) to ensure single-note timing point changes do not inflate difficulty
+- A [fix](https://github.com/ppy/osu/pull/38082) by ::StanR::{ user-id=7217455 } to ensure single-note timing point changes do not inflate difficulty
-- A [set](https://github.com/ppy/osu/pull/36773) of [fixes](https://github.com/ppy/osu/pull/36806) by [StanR](https://osu.ppy.sh/users/7217455) to fix slider velocity calculations using inflated velocity
+- A [set](https://github.com/ppy/osu/pull/36773) of [fixes](https://github.com/ppy/osu/pull/36806) by ::StanR::{ user-id=7217455 } to fix slider velocity calculations using inflated velocity
-- A [fix](https://github.com/ppy/osu/pull/37624) by [StanR](https://osu.ppy.sh/users/7217455) to ensure the slider end penalty scales with difficulty correctly
+- A [fix](https://github.com/ppy/osu/pull/37624) by ::StanR::{ user-id=7217455 } to ensure the slider end penalty scales with difficulty correctly
-- A [fix](https://github.com/ppy/osu/pull/36209) by [tsunyoku](https://osu.ppy.sh/users/11315329) to fix score-based miss estimations using incorrect multipliers for scores with mods
+- A [fix](https://github.com/ppy/osu/pull/36209) by ::tsunyoku::{ user-id=11315329 } to fix score-based miss estimations using incorrect multipliers for scores with mods
-- A [set of fixes](https://github.com/ppy/osu/pull/36999) by [tsunyoku](https://osu.ppy.sh/users/11315329) to improve flow aim evaluation for overlapping notes and sliders
+- A [set of fixes](https://github.com/ppy/osu/pull/36999) by ::tsunyoku::{ user-id=11315329 } to improve flow aim evaluation for overlapping notes and sliders
-- A [change](https://github.com/ppy/osu/pull/35962) by [Givy120](https://osu.ppy.sh/users/10560705) to skip score-based miss estimations for ScoreV2
+- A [change](https://github.com/ppy/osu/pull/35962) by ::Givy120::{ user-id=10560705 } to skip score-based miss estimations for ScoreV2
-- A [change](https://github.com/ppy/osu/pull/33019) by [Givy120](https://osu.ppy.sh/users/10560705) to consider Hidden's "only hide approach circles" setting in Flashlight calculations
+- A [change](https://github.com/ppy/osu/pull/33019) by ::Givy120::{ user-id=10560705 } to consider Hidden's "only hide approach circles" setting in Flashlight calculations
-- A [change](https://github.com/ppy/osu/pull/35724) by [Givy120](https://osu.ppy.sh/users/10560705) to adjust full-combo threshold depending on how difficult sliders are
+- A [change](https://github.com/ppy/osu/pull/35724) by ::Givy120::{ user-id=10560705 } to adjust full-combo threshold depending on how difficult sliders are
-- A [change](https://github.com/ppy/osu/pull/36466) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure alternating angles do not explode Reading difficulty
+- A [change](https://github.com/ppy/osu/pull/36466) by ::Givy120::{ user-id=10560705 } to ensure alternating angles do not explode Reading difficulty
-- A [change](https://github.com/ppy/osu/pull/36554) by [Givy120](https://osu.ppy.sh/users/10560705) to harshen Speed deviation scaling at lower difficulties
+- A [change](https://github.com/ppy/osu/pull/36554) by ::Givy120::{ user-id=10560705 } to harshen Speed deviation scaling at lower difficulties
-- A [change](https://github.com/ppy/osu/pull/36623) by [Givy120](https://osu.ppy.sh/users/10560705) to nerf Reading's perfect-stack bonus for Hidden
+- A [change](https://github.com/ppy/osu/pull/36623) by ::Givy120::{ user-id=10560705 } to nerf Reading's perfect-stack bonus for Hidden
-- A [change](https://github.com/ppy/osu/pull/36900) by [molneya](https://osu.ppy.sh/users/8945180) to remove accuracy bonus for Flashlight
+- A [change](https://github.com/ppy/osu/pull/36900) by ::molneya::{ user-id=8945180 } to remove accuracy bonus for Flashlight
-- A [change](https://github.com/ppy/osu/pull/36555) by [piiid](https://osu.ppy.sh/users/37091194) to rebalance Aim bonuses for Traceable
+- A [change](https://github.com/ppy/osu/pull/36555) by ::piiid::{ user-id=37091194 } to rebalance Aim bonuses for Traceable
-- A [change](https://github.com/ppy/osu/pull/36148) by [StanR](https://osu.ppy.sh/users/7217455) to scale doubletap detections more harshly, punishing some edge case beatmaps
+- A [change](https://github.com/ppy/osu/pull/36148) by ::StanR::{ user-id=7217455 } to scale doubletap detections more harshly, punishing some edge case beatmaps
-- A [change](https://github.com/ppy/osu/pull/36513) by [StanR](https://osu.ppy.sh/users/7217455) to remove a now unnecessary high CS slider nerf
+- A [change](https://github.com/ppy/osu/pull/36513) by ::StanR::{ user-id=7217455 } to remove a now unnecessary high CS slider nerf
-- A [change](https://github.com/ppy/osu/pull/36063) by [StanR](https://osu.ppy.sh/users/7217455) to simplify final star rating calculations
+- A [change](https://github.com/ppy/osu/pull/36063) by ::StanR::{ user-id=7217455 } to simplify final star rating calculations
-- A [change](https://github.com/ppy/osu/pull/36669) by [StanR](https://osu.ppy.sh/users/7217455) to uncap Accuracy PP's object count bonus
+- A [change](https://github.com/ppy/osu/pull/36669) by ::StanR::{ user-id=7217455 } to uncap Accuracy PP's object count bonus
-- A [change](https://github.com/ppy/osu/pull/37099) by [StanR](https://osu.ppy.sh/users/7217455) to buff longer jump sections
+- A [change](https://github.com/ppy/osu/pull/37099) by ::StanR::{ user-id=7217455 } to buff longer jump sections
-- A [refactor](https://github.com/ppy/osu/pull/35817) by [Givy120](https://osu.ppy.sh/users/10560705) to remove some unnecessary difficulty code
+- A [refactor](https://github.com/ppy/osu/pull/35817) by ::Givy120::{ user-id=10560705 } to remove some unnecessary difficulty code
-- A [refactor](https://github.com/ppy/osu/pull/36465) by [Givy120](https://osu.ppy.sh/users/10560705) to simplify Reading's Hidden difficulty calculation
+- A [refactor](https://github.com/ppy/osu/pull/36465) by ::Givy120::{ user-id=10560705 } to simplify Reading's Hidden difficulty calculation
-- A [refactor](https://github.com/ppy/osu/pull/37119) by [kwotaq](https://osu.ppy.sh/users/8195972) to improve Aim evaluation code quality
+- A [refactor](https://github.com/ppy/osu/pull/37119) by ::kwotaq::{ user-id=8195972 } to improve Aim evaluation code quality
-- A [set](https://github.com/ppy/osu/pull/36918) of [refactors](https://github.com/ppy/osu/pull/36944) by [Rian8337](https://osu.ppy.sh/users/5383997) to improve readability of Reading calculations
+- A [set](https://github.com/ppy/osu/pull/36918) of [refactors](https://github.com/ppy/osu/pull/36944) by ::Rian8337::{ user-id=5383997 } to improve readability of Reading calculations
-- A [refactor](https://github.com/ppy/osu/pull/37460) by [Natelytle](https://osu.ppy.sh/users/17607667) to improve difficulty code quality
+- A [refactor](https://github.com/ppy/osu/pull/37460) by ::Natelytle::{ user-id=17607667 } to improve difficulty code quality
-- A [set](https://discord.com/channels/1166126757141827775/1166126758261686294/1506273339835158558) of [refactors](https://github.com/ppy/osu/pull/37623) by [StanR](https://osu.ppy.sh/users/7217455) to move more difficulty adjustments to apply per-note
+- A [set](https://discord.com/channels/1166126757141827775/1166126758261686294/1506273339835158558) of [refactors](https://github.com/ppy/osu/pull/37623) by ::StanR::{ user-id=7217455 } to move more difficulty adjustments to apply per-note
-- A [refactor](https://github.com/ppy/osu/pull/37654) by [StanR](https://osu.ppy.sh/users/7217455) to improve osu!(stable) slider break estimation code quality
+- A [refactor](https://github.com/ppy/osu/pull/37654) by ::StanR::{ user-id=7217455 } to improve osu!(stable) slider break estimation code quality
-- A [refactor](https://github.com/ppy/osu/pull/36112) by [tsunyoku](https://osu.ppy.sh/users/11315329) to improve performance in some areas of difficulty calculation
+- A [refactor](https://github.com/ppy/osu/pull/36112) by ::tsunyoku::{ user-id=11315329 } to improve performance in some areas of difficulty calculation

 ## osu!taiko

 ### Nerf long gaps during frequent rhythm changes

 Patterns of frequent rhythm changes followed by long gaps would previously award unexpectedly high rhythm difficulty.
-This [change](https://github.com/ppy/osu/pull/37200) by [rloseise](https://osu.ppy.sh/users/6793778) targets and penalises this specific case.
+This [change](https://github.com/ppy/osu/pull/37200) by ::rloseise::{ user-id=6793778 } targets and penalises this specific case.

 Some examples of beatmaps affected by this change: